biplabua/biplabua.github.io/_posts/2020-03-10-How-to-install-bioinformatic-softwares.markdown

 # Installation of SRA toolkit

-How to downloads RNA Seq data from SRA database?
 Now a days all most all labs are performing RNA-Seq experiments.
-If an article has RNA-Seq data the labs need to make data available to SRA repository for anybody to download analyze it.
-In order to download data from SRA database as fastq formate you need to use SRA toolkit software.
+If an article has RNA-Seq data, they need to make it available in SRA repository for anybody to download and analyze it.
+In order to download data from SRA database as fastq format you need to use SRA toolkit software.

 How to install SRA toolkit?
 Download SRA toolkit using wget command.